National Agricultural Literacy Curriculum Matrix

 9 - 12

 Students will discuss the limited amount of fresh water on earth, identify how best management practices can reduce water consumption, discuss the need for water conservation and protection related to population growth and agriculture, and compare and contrast methods of irrigation for water conservation.
+This lesson is listed on NSTA's website as a Classroom Resource.

 - Water PowerPoint